 The Coniston Fells

-On the lower slopes of this range you will see evidence of the industrial past of the area, with quarries and old mine workings, but as you get higher there is a wonderful selection of climbs taking from two hours to a more challenging seven hours.
-There is the wonderfully named Coniston Old Man and also the lesser known Dow Crag, Swirl How and our favourite Wetherlam, which are all worth a visit.
+On the lower slopes of this range, you will see evidence of the industrial past of the area - with quarries and old mine workings - but as you get higher, there are a wonderful selection of climbs taking from 2 hours to a more challenging 7 hours.
+Hills include Swirl How, Dow Crag, Grey Friar, Wetherlam, Black Sails and Great Intake.

 The Langdale Pikes

 This range dominates the skyline of the South Lakes and offers walkers easy access to some truly amazing scenery.
 The walk to Harrison Sickle via Dungeon Gill is a very popular route as you make your way up following the line of cascading waterfalls that lead up to Stickle Tarn – the perfect place for a picnic.
 The other side of the valley offers access to Bowfell and Crinkle Crags.

 The Lake District excels in ‘horseshoe’ walks where walkers can scale one of a series of peaks and traverse around the top of a valley.
 The Fairfield group of fells is one example of this and offer a great day’s walking above the village of Ambleside, taking 5 to 6 hours.
 There are also many shorter routes offering stunning views of Lake Windermere and the surrounding fells.

 Our highlight hill – Catbells, Western Fells

 No trip to the Lakes is complete without a quick blast up Catbells.
 This small peak, overlooking Derwent Water, provides stunning views of the northern Lakes and is a great introductory hill for beginners to sample their first small steps into mountain walking.
 Even for seasoned hillwalkers, it is a great little hill, oozing with character and with easy access from the A66 for when time is short.